 Taking one hand off the handlebars isn’t an automatic recipe for disaster.
 I often do it to adjust a backpack strap, scratch my nose, or push my glasses further up on it.
 This time, however, I must have turned the handlebars slightly as I looked at the driver of the car, and hit a miniscule groove in the footpath at the same time.
 Now, that was a recipe for disaster!
 I hit the deck hard.
 I have now added turning to look at someone, giving them a wave, and inadvertently turning the handlebars whilst hitting a groove in the footpath at the same time, all whilst in motion, to the list of things not to do on my scooter.

 Some of my ribs now hurt like stink.
 They began hurting about two minutes after my dive, so I know they’re going to remind me of this for a while yet.
 Tomorrow and the next day will be ‘interesting’.
-Being fairly well-endowed in the boob department, my right boob absorbed some of the impact between more ribs and the concrete.
+My boob absorbed some of the impact between more ribs and the concrete, so it could have been worse for them.
 The jury’s still out on whether this was a good thing.
 My right hand is a bit sore, too, but coming right, and I have a very small graze on the side of my forehead.
 The ribs win the pain prize, with my right shoulder coming in a close second.

 However, I survived.
 And I’d like to take this opportunity to say to my brother-in-law “YOU WERE WRONG!”
 His comment to my sister upon learning that I’d bought myself a scooter, was to say that I was a silly old fool (not disputing that part – it was probably said, and thought, by a few others, too), and I’d probably fall off and break a hip, or something.
 Well, if there’s anything good to come of this, it’s the satisfaction of knowing that he was wrong.
 I didn’t break a hip, so good result there.
 This time, anyway.
 Hopefully for the future, too, seeing as I’m not one to not learn my lessons well.